david880110/Media-Behavior-Trends-Analytics/README.md

 ## Proposal

-(1) This study, based on a behavioral data set of media indstry from 2013 - 2016, suggests that about 85% of the customer loyalty in terms of actual behavior can be predicted, in particular by demographic factors such as their generation group
+- This study, based on a behavioral data set of media indstry from 2013 - 2016, suggests that about 85% of the customer loyalty in terms of actual behavior can be predicted, in particular by demographic factors such as their generation group

-(2)

-(3)
+In the modern society, everyone is trying to make more money for living, and time has literally become more valuable.

+Not everyone has time to go to the theatre and spend two hours to watch a movie, but people still need entertainment industry for relaxing and enjoying their lives.

+Home entertainment is a more convenience and private way to attain the propose of entertaining.

+“Most adults say they enjoy entertaining people in their home—an attitude that has remained constant for more than a decade.
+In the last three years, a substantial 77% of adults have hosted a party in their home.
+Informal gatherings are far more prevalent than formal parties, with 44% participation compared to 17%.
+Lifestyle trends, technology and social media influences, demographic factors, and motivations to host parties support the prevalence of informal gatherings.”

+- Dana Macke, Associate Director, Lifestyles & Leisure

+As the largest film industry in the world, in the United States people love movies, and enjoy watching movies at home.
+Our purpose is to track movie purchasers’ behaviors in different generations and genders.

+Top Retailers like Amazon, Walmart, Target and Best & Buy, they are using data analysis and ML to target audiences, and do dynamic advertising targeting to raise awareness and to increase sales of the products.

+On social media and websites, there are many sponsored ads and banners ads, most of them are targeting consumers who have specific behaviors.
+We pulled data from Simmon consumer behavior database, and list eleven behavior categories for movie purchasers (purchase dvd/blu-ray dics in past 12 months) in different generations ( Millennial, Gen X, Gen Y, Gen Z):
+Video Games console owners or players
+Streaming video users
+Digital music users
+TV watchers
+Radio Listeners
+Magazine readers
+Movie goers
+Supermarket goers
+Tablet owners
+Live events goers
+Social Media Users

+In the end of the project we made movie purchasers’ consumer behavior portfolio for each generations, and analyze each generations’ preference in each categories.
 ## Methodology: Random Forest Classifier

 ![alt text](https://cdn-images-1.medium.com/max/1600/0*tG-IWcxL1jg7RkT0.png)